Uninterruptible Power Supply (UPS)

 3. On-line/double-conversion: The AC input is converted to DC at the battery charge level and then converted back to AC so that in the event of an AC-line failure the system will switch seamlessly to battery back-up and the output will continue to run without interruption.
 Such systems provide a stable and clean AC output under all conditions, but there is an inherent efficiency loss with stages of conversion.
 More sophisticated systems are able to mitigate this by partially bypassing the two conversion stages during AC-line operation so that only a small amount of power passes through them.
 If AC input fails, the inverter stage is able to take the full load without interruption of the output.

 Offline (standby) UPS is mainly used for Small Office and Home Office, also called SOHO.
 Offline UPS is usually between 0 and 10 kVA.
-This solution covers mainly power discrete solutions and is usually divided into low frequency and high-frequency transformer-based systems.
+Mainly covered with discrete power semiconductor solutions, it is usually divided into low frequency and high-frequency transformer-based systems.
 It is used when AC line voltage is present a relay bypasses the inverter, which remains off.
 The battery charger operates to maintain full charge.
 If the AC power fails the relay switches, the UPS output over to the inverter, which starts up after a short interruption of 10-20 ms to supply backup power.

 Applications like server, data center, and industry automation demand double-conversion UPS topology.
 UPS systems deliver power to connected equipment in a two-stage process.
 First, they convert incoming AC power to DC power, and then they convert the DC power to conditioned AC power with a pure sine wave.
 During an outage, UPS systems convert stored DC battery power into AC power.
 In addition, they automatically bypass internal components and deliver power directly to connected equipment in the case of an internal fault or overload condition.